DLTcollab/sse2neon/README.md

 Check the details via [Test Suite for SSE2NEON](tests/README.md).

+## Add New Intrinsic

+The new intrinsic conversion should be added in the `sse2neon.h` file, and it should be placed in the correct classification with the alphabetical order.
+The classification can be referenced from [Intel Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#).

+Classification: `SSE`, `SSE2`, `SSE3`, `SSSE3`, `SSE4.1`, `SSE4.2`

 ## Coding Convention
 Use the command `$ make indent` to follow the coding convention.